 Brown’s work was principally confined to England.
 Dinefwr is one of only a handful of exceptions.
 This Welsh stronghold comprises a National Nature Reserve, Newton House and an 18th-Century landscape park.
 The only parkland National Nature Reserve in Wales, the variety of habitats on this 800-acre estate is impressive.
 Dense woodland is home to some of the oldest trees in Britain (oaks aged over 400 years).
 Follow the picturesque ‘Capability’ Brown trail through the medieval deer park.
 The 1.5-mile-long circuit walk was designed by Brown himself when he visited Dinefwr in 1775.
 Indeed, specimen trees seen along the way were planted at his suggestion.
 Breaks in the trees allow for views (back to the house) to unfurl as if by magic and the atmospheric medieval ruins of Dinefwr Castle are utilised to full effect.

-Where to stay this autumn: Gliffaes Country House Hotel
+Where to stay: Gliffaes Country House Hotel

 In the Brecon Beacon National Park, on the banks of the River Usk at the gateway to the Black Mountains, South Wales.